 The flexibility in boarding options has been extended to boys and, as such, a vibrant boarding community is an exciting part of life at Luckley House School.

 Developing our facilities

 Our committed and visionary Board of Governors has allowed investment to ensure that the facilities at Luckley House School are truly outstanding.
-New building commenced in 2002, with the Jubilee Library, and has continued with the Music Centre, completed in 2010 and the Performing Arts Centre, due to open at the beginning of 2016.
+New building commenced in 2002, with the Jubilee Library, and has continued with the Music Centre, completed in 2010 and the Performing Arts Centre, opened at the beginning of 2016.